 Visually, it's easy to tell the difference between pork loin and pork tenderloin.
-Pork loin is wide and thick enough to cut steaks from it.
+Pork loin is wide and thick enough to cut steaks from it, and is a fantastic choice for the grill or BBQ like in this Smoked Pork Loin recipe.
 It can be sold bone-in or boneless and is often tied up with a string.

 Pork tenderloin is long, narrow, small, and always boneless.
 Because pork tenderloin is so lean and tender, it's super easy to cook.
 BUT - one word of caution - pork tenderloin is also easy to overcook.

 Here's how to cook pork tenderloin perfectly every time...

 How to Roast Pork Tenderloin